Can I Extend My Amortization at Renewal to Lower My Payment?

 None of these steps individually produces a dramatic result.
 Together, they change the trajectory of the mortgage.

-How Far Can You Actually Extend?
+How Far Can I Actually Extend My Amortization?

 One detail that almost always gets missed in these conversations: how far you can extend depends on who you are renewing with.